Delta2Force/redditbrowser/README.md

 You can leave a comment by writing a book using your book and quill and putting it in the comment chest.

 You can inspect a comment thread by right clicking on a comment.
 You will then see the comments under that comment.
 If you right click on those, you'll see the comments of those, and so on.

+### The posts are in a very low resolution since they have to be downscaled to 128x128 to fit on a minecraft map.
+You can see the post at its highest resolution by right clicking the image.